Mekong Delta boat trip

 What we say:

-The standard My Tho boat trip costs around US$20-25 for the boat, so start working now at getting a group together!
+Organised privately, a standard My Tho boat trip for 3-4 hours costs around 200,000 to 400,000 for the boat.
 The boat trips visit a set of fixed, somewhat contrived, destinations but the scenery more than makes up for it.
 You'll most likely visit Dragon (Con Tan Long), Tortoise (Con Quy) and Unicorn (Con Thoi Son) Islands -- all are known for their fruit orchards and cottage industries (coconut candy, banana liquor, ginger teas and so on), with a trip taking three to four hours depending on how long you spend at each spot.
 You'll also most likely be encouraged to take a meal at a riverside seafood restaurant at the end of the trip.
-En route to the coconut candy factories you'll pass by Phoenix Island on your right.
-As it's in Ben Tre Province, the My Tho-based tours don't visit it, which is no great loss as it's no longer worth getting off the boat to see.

 If you've never seen a fruit orchard nor seen coconut candy made before, then the cottage industries can be quite interesting, but the real highlight is travelling in the back canals -- especially on Unicorn Island.
 There, after sampling an early breakfast of ginger tea and fruit liquor you'll be transferred to a small sampan and rowed through palm-fringed back canals.
 This portion of the trip only takes twenty minutes -- a shame as a longer trip, through more canals, would be more interesting.